squaresLab/BugZoo/docs/contributing/bugs.rst

 first we must create a :code:`bugs` section in the file.
 Next, we add an entry to the :code:`bugs` section for the :code:`gcd` bug scenario, shown below.
+Details about each of the properties used to describe bugs can be found in the `Manifest File Format description <../file-format.html>`_.

 .. code-block:: yaml